 For sensitive patients or sensitive acupuncture points, a cold laser is used to penetrate deeply into the cells around the acupuncture point to stimulate a healing response.
 Infrared wavelengths penetrate much deeper into the body than those of visible light, allowing the cold laser to be safely and effectively used on bone, cartilage, nerve, and vascular tissue.
-Schedule your free consultation here.
+Schedule your appointment here.

 Gentle Current Stimulation